Kids Pushed Virginia Beach Helmet Law

 Tim Woolford of Conte's Bicycle & Fitness Equipment is especially happy to see the helmet law passed.
 The avid cyclist

 was hit three times by cars and suffered concussions with each before he finally started wearing a helmet.
 Back then, he

 said, people just didn't wear them.

 "We get a lot of people here who buy a helmet for their kids but not for themselves," said Woolford, 29.
 "I always tell

 them my story of when I got hit.
 I was obeying every single rule but got hit from the rear.
 If parents would wear them,

 their kids would."

 President Clinton's daughter, Chelsea, Woolford noted, was seen riding without a helmet in California and a policeman

 pulled her over.
 California's law requires all riders under 17 to wear safety headgear.

-"The next picture you saw in the paper was of all the Clintons wearing helmets when they
+"The next picture you saw in the paper was of all the Clintons wearing helmets when they rode bikes," said Woolford,

-Several states and localities have adopted mandatory helmet laws since 1987.
+localities have adopted mandatory helmet laws since 1987.
 In fact, about a third of the

 population lives in states that have helmet laws of some kind.
 At least 20 cities and counties in the country have passed

 local laws regarding helmet use.

 That's what Jack and Aisha and the other 12- and 13-year-olds in Carolyn Stamm's academically gifted class at Kempsville

 Middle School hope will happen with this new law - that it will spread statewide.
 The students lobbied for the bill's

 passage as a class project with Councilwoman Louisa Strayhorn's help.

 Stamm said she's very proud and excited for her students, who also took third place in the International Community

 "I really believe in letting kids know they can make a difference," she said.
 "They've learned life lessons - this

 particular group of kids seems to be interested in making a real difference."

 Photo captions for staff photos by Steve Earley

 Photo 1: Tim, Cecillia, center, and Julie Foley, of Mount

 Crawford, already wear helmets while riding.

 Photo 2: Chip Wilson, right, who runs Beach Bike Rentals with his wife, Laurie, said they will have helmets for rent and

 it won't affect their business one way or the other.
 "It may cost us a little bit more but it's no big deal," Wilson

 said.
 "The way they ride around here, I guess it's a good idea.
 I've seen a lot of bad accidents here."

 Photo 3: Aisha Dharamsi, 13, presented the council with bicycle accident statistics.

 Photo 4: "I'm in favor of everyone wearing helmets," said seventh grade student T. Jack Bagby.

-Photo 5: Joe Caeser of Bonnie's Beach Bikes, left, is "not too keen" on
+Photo 5: Joe Caeser of Bonnie's Beach Bikes, left, is "not too keen" on the helmet requirements.